Mental Health Treatment Center for Adolescents Near Dallas, Texas

 Types of Mental Health Treatment Programs for Teens

-There are inpatient, residential, and structured outpatient treatment programs that address the mental health needs of teenagers.
-BasePoint Academy offers the least restrictive environment in a structured outpatient environment that allows teenagers to receive care during the day and return home at night to practice the skills they’ve learned.
+BasePoint Academy’s treatment programs are equipped to address teenagers’ mental health needs.
+We offer the least restrictive treatment environment possible for structured outpatient care, allowing your child to receive treatment during the day and return home at night to practice the skills they’ve learned.
+Read on to learn more about our programs.

 Partial Hospitalization Program

-A partial hospitalization program helps teens with mental health conditions, substance abuse issues, a dual diagnosis, or other behavioral health concerns get the help they need on an outpatient basis.
-The program uses comprehensive care and full-day treatment alongside educational guidance.
+A Partial Hospitalization Program (PHP) helps teens with mental health disorders, dual diagnoses, or other behavioral health concerns get the help they need on an outpatient basis.
+The program includes comprehensive care and full-day treatment 4 to 6 days a week, alongside educational guidance.

-Your teen is provided care in a safe environment where they experience being seen, supported, and empowered to take control of their health.
-During the program, adolescents engage in a customized treatment protocol that may include group therapy, family therapy, medication management, and education counseling.
+Your teen will receive care in a safe environment where they are seen, supported, and empowered to take control of their health.
+During a PHP, your adolescent will engage in a customized treatment protocol that may include group therapy, family therapy, medication management, and other treatment modalities.

 Intensive Outpatient Program

-The intensive outpatient program (IOP) at BasePoint Academy gives teens and families the help they need to address teenage well-being.
-An IOP program has the mental health services and resources your teenager needs to heal and promote sustainable recovery.
-Using reliable, intensive, holistic healthcare, your teen has access to relapse prevention strategies and BasePoint Academy’s signature resiliency program.
+The Intensive Outpatient Program (IOP) at BasePoint Academy gives teens the help they need to address their well-being.
+An IOP includes the mental health services and resources your teenager needs to sustainably recover.
+Through reliable, intensive, holistic healthcare, your teen has access to relapse prevention strategies and BasePoint Academy’s signature resiliency program.

 Crisis Stabilization Services